Rules get a bad rap.

 That is to say not well at all—and in fact, should never, ever, be mixed.

-A standard rule within ALL Rush Week guidelines is the stipulation that any fraternity participating in Rush Week must host all events dry.
+A standard rule within ALL Recruitment Week guidelines is the stipulation that any fraternity participating in Recruitment Week must host all events dry.
 That means, no alcohol.
 And though, the appeal of throwing a party with a few drinks to impress potential recruits is enticing, here’s one thing to remember:

 Most of your recruits are going to be MINORS.